groupby/gb-android-tracker-client/README.md

-# GroupBy Tracker Client for Android
+# Rezolve Tracker Client for Android

-This is the Android SDK used to send beacons to GroupBy.
+This is the Android SDK used to send beacons to Rezolve.

-Like other GroupBy beacon SDKs, it allows you to send a beacon representing a shopping event to GroupBy whenever that event occurs.
-This causes anonymous information about the shopper and the search results and products they interact with to be saved in GroupBy's systems to power GroupBy's platform.
+Like other Rezolve beacon SDKs, it allows you to send a beacon representing a shopping event to Rezolve whenever that event occurs.
+This causes anonymous information about the shopper and the search results and products they interact with to be saved in Rezolve's systems to power Rezolve's platform.

 Examples of platform components enhanced by beacons: